platyplus/platyplus/apps/documentation/docs/getting-started/configuration.md

 - Many to Many
   - composite primary key
   - each pk is fk to the two colums
-  - only two columns
+  - only the above two columns + deleted + updated_at
-  - permissions: select both columns, and aggregation queries
+  - permissions: select both columns, updated_at, deleted, and allow aggregation queries.
+    - insert: deleted and keys (TODO: avoid upsert on pull replication)
+    - update: deleted
-  - defines both relations in the join column
+  - defines both relations in the join table

 ### Create indexes